exoplatform/exo-documentation/docs/Customizing_site.rst

    -  **HIDDEN**: The node is not visible in the navigation but can be accessed directly with its URL.

-   -  **SYSTEM**: It is a system node which is visible to superusers.
-In particular, only superusers can change or delete this system node.
+   -  **SYSTEM**: Same as HIDDEN node, except that this node is not deletable by UI.

    -  **TEMPORAL**: The node is displayed in related time range.
 When the visibility of TEMPORAL node is configured, the start and end